Gopooo/SSRC-Audio-Tool/README.md

 # Skylanders SuperChargers Racing Audio Tool

-A community modding tool for **Skylanders SuperChargers Racing** (WII ONLY) that makes streamed audio modding easier.
+A community modding tool for **Skylanders SuperChargers Racing** that makes streamed audio modding easier.

 The tool provides a simple graphical interface for extracting, identifying, organizing, and replacing audio stored in `Streams2.dat`.